How are local medical facilities in Florence?

 - What should I pack when moving to Florence?

-- What is life like in Florence?
+- What are healthcare services like in Florence?

 - What are medical services in Florence like?